rozek/notes-on-gundb/README.md

 While GunDB might be brilliant in some aspects, the docs are a complete nightmare (incomplete, wrong, spread over many separate documents).
 This repository therefore contains a collection of the author's notes on GunDB as he starts learning and evaluating it.

+In the end, these notes will hopefully be less chaotic than the official docs or the GunDB wiki.

 > feel free to open an issue if you think that I am wrong with my descriptions

 ## GunDB Documentation ##